fscorrupt/awesome-stars/README.md

 - [scottbreenmsft/scripts](https://github.com/scottbreenmsft/scripts) - A collection of scripts for Microsoft Endpoint Manager (Intune) or related technologies (Windows, Azure AD, Graph).
 - [potatoqualitee/kbupdate](https://github.com/potatoqualitee/kbupdate) - 🛡 KB Viewer, Saver, Installer and Uninstaller
 - [amidaware/community-scripts](https://github.com/amidaware/community-scripts) - A curated list of powershell, python, and batch scripts for use in TacticalRMM or anywhere!
-- [JayRHa/Intune-App-Creator](https://github.com/JayRHa/Intune-App-Creator) - PowerShell tool for automated creation and packaging of Intune Win32 app deployments
+- [JayRHa/IntuneAppCreator](https://github.com/JayRHa/IntuneAppCreator) - PowerShell tool for automated creation, packaging, and deployment preparation of Intune Win32 apps.
 - [Microsoft365DSC/Microsoft365DSC](https://github.com/Microsoft365DSC/Microsoft365DSC) - Manages, configures, extracts and monitors Microsoft 365 tenant configurations
 - [ThomasKur/ModernWorkplaceClientCenter](https://github.com/ThomasKur/ModernWorkplaceClientCenter) - This repository will be the home of a PowerShell Module, which helps to simplify tasks on MDM managed Windows clients.
 In a second step there will be a UI, which leverages these PowerShell functions f
 - [EvotecIT/ADEssentials](https://github.com/EvotecIT/ADEssentials) - PowerShell Active Directory helper functions to manage healthy Active Directory